luke-sutton/Writerside-Web-Dev-Notes/topics/Constructors.md

 }
 ```

-In the above reworked example as the duplicated code in the constructors has been removed.
+In the above example the duplicated code in the constructors has been removed.
 If a Rectangle class is created with just two integers the first class is called, this then calls
 the 2nd constructor passing in the provided integers as well as a default name for the string parameter.